-Michele is a Business and Professional Women (BPW) leader.
-Since 2010, she has volunteered for this organization and served as a Board Member of BPW Colorado and BPW Boulder.
-Michele was the President of BPW Boulder for two years and served in the following roles: President-Elect, VP of Marketing, VP of Technology, Strategy Team Leader, Social Media Chair, Webmistress, Recording Secretary, Communications Chair, and Grant Review Committee.
+Michele is a National Federation of Business and Professional Women Clubs (NFBPWC) leader.
+Since 2010, she has volunteered for this international organization and served in various roles, including: President, Board of Director, President-Elect, VP of Marketing, Communications Chair, VP of Technology, Strategy Team Leader, Social Media Chair, Webmistress, Recording Secretary, and Grant Review Committee.

 We are also moved by the teaching diagrams of Leonardo da Vinci: